aturingmachine/golem/docs/src/reference/modules.md

 ## YouTube

 Enables playing YouTube videos as tracks.
-Requires ffmpeg to be on the path of the user running Golem.
+Requires ffmpeg to be on the path of the user running Golem, as well as a local [ytdlp](https://github.com/yt-dlp/yt-dlp) installation (see [The ytdlp Entry in Admin=>External Dependencies](../admin/index.md#ytdlp)).

 > See also: the [$go play](../commands/play.md) command